ncoghlan/pulpdist/doc/architecture.rst

 The status of these transfers can then be monitored using a central :ref:`web application <web-application>` which uses OAuth to retrieve information from each Pulp server in the network.
+An instance of the web app may also be run at each site with a Pulp mirror server for local status monitoring.